Brain Games: Do They Work?

 Do brain training games improve cognitive or brain function?
-Brain training consists of puzzles or games that, with practice, are often advertised as a way to improve your cognitive abilities, such as memory or attention.
+Brain training consists of puzzles or games that, with practice, are advertised to enhance your cognitive abilities, such as memory or attention.
 You can find many brain game companies online or via smartphone apps like Luminosity or Elevate.
 There are even entire ‘brain performance centers’ that promise similar results, such as treating ADHD or memory loss symptoms.

-Similar to brain games, online or app-based brain tests do not provide a full picture of your cognitive health and might give you the wrong impression.
-A neuropsychological evaluation provides detailed information about your current cognitive abilities in the context of your own medical history and reported symptoms, as compared to others with a similar background.
+Like brain games, online or app-based brain tests do not provide a full picture of your cognitive health and might give you the wrong impression.
+A neuropsychological evaluation provides detailed information about your current cognitive abilities in the context of your medical history and reported symptoms compared to others with a similar background.
 Neuropsychologists are uniquely trained to assess cognitive and behavioral functioning.
 They can help you and your loved ones understand the impact your symptoms may be having on your lives.